ShreyasBh02/ShreyasBh02/README.md

 🔭 3+ years of Software industry experience in Software testing (Manual, Automation, DB, API and Web services testing).

-🌱 Exposure on Software Engineering Process and familiar with various Life Cycle Models like SDLC, STLC, ATLC.
+🌱 Exposure on Software Engineering Process and familiar with various Life Cycle Models like SDLC, STLC

 👯 Proficient in Selenium Test Automation using Java programming language.